 To get the most out of social media mentions and other digital conversations with your consumers, ensure to respond to them as soon as possible.
 Also, make your responses visible online.
-The interactions can be across social media platforms, forums, review sites, and so on.
+The interactions can be across social media platforms, forums, review sites, emails, and so on.
 Such interactions showcase a positive brand image and portray that your business takes consumers seriously.
 It can considerably enhance B2C brand loyalty among customers and lead to increased growth and revenue.

 iii.
 Focus on omnichannel approach and think beyond social media

 B2C marketing campaigns are not considered a success until an actual purchase is made.
 Today, 85% of the customers begin purchasing one device and complete it on another.
 What does this mean for your B2C brand?
 It is time to adopt an omnichannel approach where offline and online channels are combined to optimize the user experience for every part of the customer journey.
 So, instead of your B2C brand only showing up on Google, it will show up on multiple avenues where customers can reach you easily.

 Along with an omnichannel marketing approach, B2C brands also need to think about social media.
 Do not stop listening for mentions on traditional social media networks like Facebook, Twitter, and Instagram because you’ll meet 4.48 billion active users.
 However, also consider blogs, forums, and review websites.
 As it would result in dealing with a massive volume of data, implementing the right monitoring tool can help you track mentions across the Internet.

 iv.
 Recognize your target audience and personalize the shopping experience